 - What taxes do high net worth individuals pay in Gibraltar?

-High Net Worth individuals are able to take advantage of Gibraltar’s Category 2 status to limit tax payable on their worldwide income to circa £29,000
+High Net Worth individuals are able to take advantage of Gibraltar’s Category 2 status to limit tax payable on their worldwide income.
+Currently, CAT2 individuals pay tax on a maximum of £105,000 of assessable income, subject to the payment of a minimum tax of £32,000 per qualifying year.

 - What is Gibraltar's 'Category 2' tax status?